 Bill Leon, Ph.D., President

-Bill has 30 years of experience as a researcher and evaluation consultant.
+Bill has 40 years of experience as a researcher and evaluation consultant.
 He is founder and president of Geo Education & Research.
-With three degrees in geography and 25 years of experience as a community developer, he has worked on numerous educational, environmental, social, and economic studies with community, government, foundation and nonprofit clients.
-He has managed projects involving evaluation research,social sceince research, community building, and citizen participation in numerous fields including results-based management, education planning and management, educational reform efforts, environmental management, environmental advocacy, natural hazard mitigation, community design, economic development, planning, social services, and social research.
+With three degrees in geography and 35 years of experience as a community developer, he has worked on numerous educational, environmental, social, and economic studies with community, government, foundation, Tribal, and nonprofit clients.
+He has managed projects involving evaluation research, social science research, community building, and citizen participation in numerous fields including results-based management, education planning and management, educational reform efforts, environmental management, environmental advocacy, natural hazard mitigation, community design, economic development, planning, social services, and social research.

 Bill’s background in environmental and geographic research and in community development practice allows him to see and explore the contexts in which clients work.
 He helps them see the relationships of factors that influence their theory of change, their activities, and their results.
 With these insights, Bill effectively coaches clients in the development of appropriate data collection tools and the interpretation of their data.
-Using this approach,he helped six providers of youth and family services evaluate and strengthen thier programs to reduce youth violence and provide intervention services to prevent youth from entering the criminal justice system.
-Some tools developed for this project of Reinvesting in Youth are availabe here.
+Using this approach, he helped six providers of youth and family services evaluate and strengthen their programs to reduce youth violence and provide intervention services to prevent youth from entering the criminal justice system.
+Some tools developed for this project of Reinvesting in Youth are available here.

 Whether training UN employees or coaching environmental activists, Bill finds ways for program managers and staff to clearly identify and measure their success.
 On a different kind of assignment, Bill conducted an external evaluation of the Wilburforce Foundation’s Yellowstone to Yukon Program that links scientists and advocacy-focused nonprofits in efforts to better understand and integrate the science and politics of habitat preservation.
 The work involved surveys and interviews from multiple perspectives and succeeded in identifying ways that anticipated changes and benefits could be recognized and improved.

 Bill has research, evaluation, and educational experience in international development.
 He has trained Russian NGO staff on the development of outcome maps to better plan their work for reducing child abandonment across Russia and serving youth in orphanages.
-He conducted the first evaluation of the Outreach Unit of the International Criminal Court and co-developed web-based evaluation system that allows for the easier collection, analysis and use of data on victims and communities with which the ICC works.
-He conducted research among professional staff, managers and representatives of member states on results-based budgenting and management at the United Nations and then managed a conference in Geneva for UN affiliates to identify best practices.
+He conducted the first evaluation of the Outreach Unit of the International Criminal Court (ICC) and co-developed a web-based evaluation system that allows for the easier collection, analysis, and use of data on victims and communities with which the ICC works.
+He conducted research among professional staff, managers, and representatives of member states on results-based budgeting and management at the United Nations and then managed a conference in Geneva for UN affiliates to identify best practices.
 He has also worked as an evaluation and educational consultant with the community of Auroville in India.
-In 2000, he started a program that takes University of Washington students to study and learn through service in this unique universal township of 2,000 people from 43 countries.
+In 2000, he started a program that, for 12 years, took University of Washington students to study and learn through service in this unique universal township of 2,700 people from 53 countries.

 Bill is an experienced trainer, and he has coached many organizations in the development of research and action plans that have enhanced their functions and productivity in ways that also have supported the development of evaluation expertise in staff, clients, and partners of those organizations.
 He is also an active member of local, national, and international organizations that encourage appropriate environmental and human development.